kraenhansen/wasm-io-2025-talk/pages/why-wasm-in-react-native.md

 The generated code looks more or less like this.
 There is more code which is not really important to us right now.

-What we should do next, is to extend this class and implement the methods.
+We is important, is that we are provided with an abstract class, that we need to extend and implement the method bodies.

+As you can see, the generated code uses the native types (std::optional, and std::string) rather than JS engine types.
 -->

 ---